 - Do participant informed consent documents contain a full description of the requirements, risks and benefits of trial participation, in plain English, such that participants can make an informed decision?

-- Are the investigational products correctly labelled and packaged according to annex 13 of the Pharmaceutical Inspection Convention Pharmaceutical Inspection Co-Operation Scheme?
+- Are the investigational products correctly labelled and packaged according to the Pharmaceutical Inspection Convention Pharmaceutical Inspection Co-Operation Scheme?